GodErlich/gnubg-llm/README.md

 Open bash where you want to clone the project.
 (Windows users open WSL).
 Then run the following commands:
 1. git clone https://github.com/GodErlich/gnubg-llm.git
 2. cd gnubg-llm
-3. chmod +x setup.sh && ./setup.sh # might take some time
+3. make all # Complete setup - might take some time

 Now to open in vscode write: `code .` or open the cloned project with your favorite IDE

 ## How to run?
 1. Make sure you are inside the root folder of the project
-2. Make sure you ran the setup.sh file.
-If not run: `chmod +x setup.sh && ./setup.sh`
+2. Make sure you ran the setup.
+If not run: `make all`
 3. In the terminal write: `python3 main.py`
 4. If you wish to stop the run in the middle, just click `Ctrl + c` in the terminal.